rudnam/JP-study/README.md

 Notes:
 - When the **\*IsSentenceCard** field is filled with any character, card is turned into a sentence card.
 When empty, it is turned into a vocab card.
 - The **MainDefinition** field is for the displayed definition on the card.
 When empty it defaults to a definition from the **FullDefinition** field.
+The preferred dictionaries for the default definition can be specified in the [back template](https://github.com/rudnam/JP-study/blob/cb24755e9b35425a9cbff4f7eb2b5428342cd352/2_Back_Template.html#L397-L407).
 - The **PitchPosition** field takes in `{pitch-accent-positions}`. `{pitch-accents}` and `{pitch-accent-graphs}` will **not** work.
 - The **FreqSort** field is for frequency sorting.
 (See [freq](https://github.com/MarvNC/JP-Resources#sorting-mined-anki-cards-by-frequency))
 - The **Hint** field is for a hint on the front of the card (See [Animecards](https://animecards.site/ankicards/#the-hint-field)).